aishwaryasingh14/OwnPath.AI/README.md

 | Intervention ranking | Re-ranks What-If Simulator options for a specific participant |
 | Cohort narration | Weekly program-level analysis for staff insights tab |

-All functions have offline fallback templates — the demo works without a Groq API key.
+All functions have offline fallback templates, the demo works without a Groq API key.

 ---